SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="-o---oneline">-o, --oneline</a>

-Limits the Stdin Stream to the first Line.
+Limits the StdIn Stream to the first Line.
 Can only be used in Combination with <a href="#----stdin">-, --stdin</a>.

 ```console